 The hypothetical exchange rate in the absence of speculation in Figure 1 is based on a very rough estimate of the magnitude of the speculative position.
 Theoretically, the magnitude of speculative position is defined as the number of units of virtual currency not used to settle payments for goods and services.
 A rough estimate of this amount is obtained as follows.
 At each day t, we obtain from the public ledger the number of bitcoins associated with addresses that are not involved in any transactions over the next three months.
-Given the total number of bitcoins in circulation on day t, the actual exchange rate on day t and the estimated size of the speculative position on day t, it is not difficult to calculate from Eq.
-(3.5) the hypothetical exchange rate for a speculative position with a zero balance, while assuming a fixed ratio T_t^{B}/V_t^{B} .
+This is the empirical proxy for $Z_t$ in Eq.
+(3.5).
+Given this estimate of the speculative position on day t, the total number of bitcoins in circulation on day t, and the actual exchange rate on day t, it is not difficult to calculate from Eq.
+(3.5) the hypothetical exchange rate for a speculative position with a zero balance, while assuming a fixed ratio $T_t^{B}/V_t^{B}$ .
 Figure 1 presents this level as the grey line.
-The dashed line is based on an exponentially weighted average with a daily smoothing parameter of 0.997 (this corresponds to an observation one quarter ago receiving a 75% weight of that of the current observation in the average).
+The dashed line is based on an exponentially weighted average with a daily smoothing parameter of 0.997 (this corresponds to an observation one quarter ago receiving a 75 percent weight of the weight of the most recent observation).

 We described our estimate of the size of the speculative position as a rough estimate.
-The reason is that there are several issues with our estimate of the speculative position.
+The reason is that there are several issues with this estimate.
 Our approach relies on subtracting the bitcoins not involved in transactions for real goods and services from the total amount.
 Even though all transactions are recorded in the public ledger, this does not directly reveal which units of virtual currency have not been used to settle payments for real goods and services.
 All recorded transactions represent a larger set than the transactions for processing payments for real goods and services, since they may include, among others, transactions with exchanges, transactions with other speculators, and transactions between addresses without a change in ownership (i.e., someone moving bitcoins from the left to the right pocket).
-In this respect, our approach is likely to result in overestimating the number of bitcoins involved in processing payments for real goods and services, and, therefore, in underestimating the size of the speculative position.
+In this respect, our approach is likely to result in an overestimation of the number of bitcoins involved in processing payments for real goods and services, and, therefore, in an underestimation of the size of the speculative position.
 In this context, the level of the grey line in Figure 1 is probably too high.

-Moreover, the raw data on the total number of bitcoins in circulation is not corrected downwards for units that are effectively permanently withdrawn from circulation.
-This refers to units that are permanently lost because users lost access to the cryptographical keys which are necessary to transfer bitcoins from one to another address.
-Of course, the number of bitcoin units that are truly permanently lost is difficult to measure.
+Moreover, the raw data on the total number of bitcoins in circulation is not corrected downward for units that are effectively permanently withdrawn from circulation.
+This refers to units that are permanently lost because users lost access to the cryptographical keys that are necessary to transfer bitcoins from one address to another.
+Of course, the number of Bitcoin units that are truly permanently lost is difficult to measure.
 However, if such data were available, following Eq.
 (3.5), a correction based on such data would result in an upward adjustment of the exchange rate in the absence of speculation.